dmlc/dgl/examples/pytorch/caregnn/README.md

 Dataset
 ---------------------------------------
-The datasets used for node classification are variants of DGL's built-in Fake News datasets.
+The datasets used for node classification are DGL's built-in FraudDataset.
 The statistics are summarized as followings:

 **Amazon**